 When my daughter was young she used to love when I make Thai curry in the slow cooker and it’s actually been a few years since I re-introduced it, so I figured this would be great time to make this Oven Roasted Whole Curry Chicken with Vegetables and Rice.
 While the method of cooking is definitely different than that of my slow cooker version, there is one thing it doesn’t lack, Flavor!
 When I was in the restaurant industry we would roast whole chickens in buttermilk and OMG were they so good.

 The pea milk isn’t only perfect because it’s dairy free, but also because things like peas and lentils are really big in Indian cuisine, so I knew those natural pea flavors would be phenomenal when roasting the chicken.
 To start you need to season the chicken on all sides, and in the cavity, with salt and pepper and then brown it up in a large Dutch oven pot.
-Since half of the chicken will be submerged in the curry milk mixture, you’ll want to ensure you get the skin really crispy before putting it in there.
+Since half of it will be submerged in the curry milk mixture, you’ll want to ensure you get the skin really crispy before putting it in there.
 Once the chicken is brown, set it to the side and add some garlic, onions and lemon grass to the pot and cook it for a few minutes or until the onions are lightly browned.

-The braising liquid should be really flavorful and help season the chicken even more, so whisk in some of the Ripple Pea Milk, curry paste, soy sauce, salt and pepper, and place the chicken right back in the pot.
+The braising liquid should be really flavorful and help season the chicken even more, so whisk in some of the Pea Milk, curry paste, soy sauce, salt and pepper, and place the chicken right back in the pot.
 It’s totally ok that the top ½ of the chicken will be hanging out of the milk.
 Simply put the pot in the oven and cook it for 90 to 105 minutes, basting every 20 minutes to make sure the braising liquid flavor is running through the chicken.

 - 1 whole chicken giblets removed